guardian/grid/docs/08-concepts/images.md

 Every image is assigned an ID on upload - this is the [SHA1 checksum](https://en.wikipedia.org/wiki/SHA-1) of the uploaded image.
 This usually prevents repeat uploads, but remember that any offline manipulation of the image _or its metadata_ will be treated by Grid as an entirely new image[^1].

+> **Note**
-[^1]: A future improvement may be to mark images as related, or to allow revisions of an image to be uploaded.
+> A future improvement may be to mark images as related, or to allow revisions of an image to be uploaded.